JissatsU/-surl-/README.md

 ## [warning]
-* Be careful when running ``` nmap ```  because it may interrupt the program due to the difference between the packets size!
+* Be careful when running ``` nmap ```  because it may interrupt the program due to the difference in the packets size!
 * Do not edit the files ``` all.dat ``` and ``` blocked.dat ``` unless you know what you're doing!